 "Hence 'Lowrie-like,' having the crafty look of a fox.
 The full name Lawrence was also applied to the fox, proving that Lowry and Lawry are the true offspring of the name."

-Important Dates for the lawrey family
+Early History of the lawrey family

 This web page shows only a small excerpt of our lawrey research.
 Another 118 words (8 lines of text) covering the years 1687, 1683, 1686, 1677, 1671, 1677, 1669, 1640, 1653 and are included under the topic Early lawrey History in all our PDF Extended History products and printed products wherever possible.